Nash Community College has been approved to participate in the National Council for State Authorization Reciprocity Agreements.

 - Names, addresses, and phone numbers of witnesses

-- Names, addresses, and telephone numbers of those filing the
+- Names, addresses, and telephone numbers of those filing the complaint

 If a complaint cannot be resolved through the institution’s complaint process, students may file a complaint with the North Carolina Post-Secondary Education Complaints unit.
 Please review NC Post-Secondary Education Student Complaint Policy (PDF), print and complete NC Post-Secondary Education Complaint Form (PDF), and submit the complaint to: